Plutus is superior to other Smart Contract programming languages. Does hoarding lead to centralization? Is the Cardano project undervalued?

 These expectations reinforce the thesis behind the whales’ interest in accumulating more ADA throughout 2021, as the DeFi ecosystem, in general, has been having a lot of success in different networks such as Binance Smart Chain, Solana, and Avalanche.

-However, other published reports suggest that the current expectations around Cardano are also present on other Blockchain projects.
+However, other published reports suggest that the current expectations around Cardano are also present in other Blockchain projects.
 Those projects pose an ideal scenario for sectors such as DeFi and NFTs.
-Those projects, including Polkadot, seem to be in the focus of interest for many investors and developers precisely because of the possibilities they pose for the not too distant future.
+Those projects, including Polkadot, seem to be the focus of interest for many investors and developers precisely because of their possibilities for the future.

 Is the Cardano project undervalued?

-Several research agencies point out that the crypto community and investors undervalue Cardano because of the influence it might have in the following years, with networks like Avalanche and Solana seizing on the headlines of many studies these days.
+Several research agencies point out that the crypto community and investors undervalue Cardano.
+This is because of the influence it might have in the following years.
+Networks like Avalanche and Solana are seizing on the headlines of many studies.

 This thesis is supported precisely by a study published by Grayscale.
 It indicates that the network has a lot to offer.
-It can operationally surpass what Ethereum, the network that concentrates the bulk of Blockchain activity today, currently has on its hands.
+It can operationally surpass Ethereum, the network that concentrates most Blockchain activity today.